Follow Us! ThumbsUp

 This ranges from registered accounts on various websites and services to our social media accounts and public posts, to upvotes or downvotes on reviews, and so on – including content on all sorts of digital platforms, from ads to forum comments.

-Digital Footprint breakdown
+Digital Footprint example

 Types of Digital Footprint